n6ai/minze/docs/guide/index.md

    └─ my-element.js
 ```

 3. Paste the following code into the file.
+The component will be auto-registered with dash-case naming `my-element` inferred from the class name `MyElement`.

 ```js
 import { MinzeElement } from 'minze'